 How much does art hanging typically cost?

-A single large piece runs $75 to $150 depending on wall type and weight.
-A gallery wall of six to ten frames typically runs $200 to $400.
-We charge a service call for anything, then bill installation by the job.
-I can quote you over the phone once you describe the pieces and walls.
+A single large piece runs $75 to $150 based on wall type and weight.
+Six to ten frame gallery walls typically run $200 to $400.
+We charge a service call, then bill installation per job.
+Give me a description of the pieces and walls and I can quote over the phone.

 What if I already have a hole in the wrong spot?

-Happens constantly.
-We can patch it — small drywall patch with spackle runs $40 to $75 depending on damage.
-On stucco it's trickier, but fixable.
+It happens.
+We can patch small drywall holes with spackle for $40 to $75 depending on size and damage.
+Stucco patches are trickier but still doable.
 Then we hang it right the second time.

 Do you work with existing anchors or replace them?